SNS Research

 Picture

-Sample Figure: Distribution of Dermatological Pipeline Candidates by Phase (%)
+Sample Figure: Distribution of Dermatological Pipeline Candidates by Developmental Phase (%)

-The report comes with an associated Excel datasheet suite covering quantitative data from all numeric forecasts presented in the report and 2024 clinical pipeline dataset.
+The report comes with an associated Excel datasheet suite covering quantitative data from all numeric forecasts presented in the report and 2025 clinical pipeline dataset, profiling 216 drug candidates.

 Purchase Report